Shengy10/Shengy10.github.io/_pages/about.md

 - *2012.09 - 2016.06*, Jilin University

 # 💬 Invited Talks

+- *2022.*, Gave the talk of [The Larger The Fairer?
+Small Neural Networks Can Achieve Fairness for Edge Devices] at [DAC 2022]

 - *2023*, Gave the talk of [Muffin: A Framework Toward Multi-Dimension AI Fairness by Uniting Off-the-Shelf Models] at [DAC 2023]

-- *2023.*, Gave the talk of [The Larger The Fairer?
-Small Neural Networks Can Achieve Fairness for Edge Devices] at [DAC 2023]

 - *2023*, Gave the talk of [Toward Fair and Efficient Hyperdimensional Computing] at [ASP-DAC 2023]

+- - *2024.*, Gave the talk on [Ultrasound Computed Tomography on Sparse Data via AI-Physic Synergy] at [ESWEEK 2024]

 # 💻 visitors
 - <script type="text/javascript" id="clustrmaps" src="//clustrmaps.com/map_v2.js?d=PjgHw-OcfGbkZsa78YFVI6ZcXKW5zhX2-FPP6G9rw5U&cl=ffffff&w=a"></script>